Dan J. Harkey

 A general partner’s authority can be classified in one of several ways:

-Statement of Partnership Authority (GP-1) if one has been filed with the Secretary of State.
+How does a lender establish the partner’s authority to act on behalf of the Partnership's's's (GP-1) if one has been filed with the Secretary of State?
 Filing a GP-1 has become more common in recent years.
 If one exists, it can be recorded with the county recorder.

 https://www.sos.ca.gov/business-programs/business-entities/faqs

-• Personal Guarantees.
+• UCC-1 lien and judgment searches include the names of all general partners and personal guarantees.
 General partners are already personally liable and cannot guarantee their debts.
-Therefore, a guarantee provides minimal protection.
+Therefore, A guarantee provides minimal protection.

 How are the parties to sign?